sjoerdvankreel/firefly-synth/manual.md

 See the parameter reference document for details.

 - Up to 32 voices in polyphonic mode.
+- Per-voice and global audio routing matrices.
+- Per-voice and global cv-to-cv routing matrices.
+- Per-voice and global cv-to-audio routing matrices.
 - On-note versions of all global modulation sources.
-- Per-voice and global audio and CV routing matrices.
 - Oscillator-to-oscillator AM and FM routing matrices.
 - Pitchbend and modwheel linked to external MIDI input.
 - Smoothing controls for MIDI input and host BPM changes.